 With our air conditioner fan replacement guide, you can do it yourself and save.
-The typical cost for an hvac service company to perform this task would be over $300.
 Our guide will walk you through the process of diagnosis, motor selection, and replacement.
+You can get an overview from our flowchart to help you visualize the process.

 If the motor is hot, you should check it's run capacitor using our handy guide and replace it as necessary.
 If the run capacitor was bad, you should allow the fan motor to cool.
 Then you can turn the unit back on and see if the motor starts and comes up to speed.
 If the fan fails to start or does not run at full speed, it should be replaced.